 … difficulties with language development that endure into middle childhood and beyond, with a significant impact on everyday social interactions, emotional well-being, behavioural regulation and educational progress.
 It is characterised by difficulties understanding and using words and sentences to express meanings, which are unlikely to resolve without specialist support.

 It is recognised that developmental language disorder emerges in the course of development, rather than being acquired or associated with a known biomedical cause.
-However, a language disorder may occur as part of a more complex pattern of impairments that requires a specific intervention pathway (e.g. language disorder associated with autism spectrum disorder, intellectual disability, or cerebral palsy).
+However, a language disorder may occur as part of a more complex pattern of impairments that require a specific intervention pathway (e.g. language disorder associated with autism spectrum disorder, intellectual disability, or cerebral palsy).

 Developmental language disorder across childhood